 Editorial ranking

-Gemini is the best free AI chatbot for most people right now, while ChatGPT, Claude, and Perplexity each win for general use, writing quality, and citation-backed research.
+Gemini is the best free AI chatbot for most people, while ChatGPT, Claude, and Perplexity stand out for general chat, writing quality, and research-heavy work.

 Gemini